Choonholic/ChzzkDownloader/doc/en-US/how_to_control_chzzk_transport_finalizer.en-US.md

 * `quit_app` – Stops the current download (if in progress) and exits the application.

 ## Responses
-Chzzk Live Finalizer returns responses in the following format.
+Chzzk Transport Finalizer returns responses in the following format.

 ```json
 {